Are you a mompreneur? I am too.

-I’m in the process of creating content that drives mompreneur success.
-After all, I am a mompreneur in the marketing world, so I have a lot of insight I’d like to share with moms everywhere.
+I was hoping to create a business out of creating content that drives mompreneur success, but I got sidetracked… But, I still have some insight that I’d like to share with moms everywhere.

 This blog post is all about one of the most important marketing tactics: Branding.